 The SUOAF collective bargaining process that requires positions to be posted for 10 days and only open to current permanent or probationary SUOAF employees may limit the University's ability to achieve affirmative action goals in the Professional Non-faculty category.
-During this reporting period, no positions were filled through this process.
+During this reporting period, One (1) White Male and One (1) Black Female were hired through this process.
 As part of our on-going efforts to increase, the diversity of our applicant pools, OEI worked with hiring managers to determine when a position would best be filled through an Affirmative Action search during the reporting period.
-The Office for Equity & Inclusion (OEI) staff will continue to work with hiring managers to make changes to the process to assure that accurate data is collected on the SUOAF positions and the Office of Human Resources will continue to monitor and collect the applicant data and report it to OEI.
+The Office for Equity & Inclusion (OEI) staff will continue to work with hiring managers to make changes to the process to assure that accurate data is collected on the

+SUOAF positions and the Office of Human Resources will continue to monitor and collect the applicant data and report it to OEI.

-During the reporting period, one Black Male employee was promoted through rights of the A&R bargaining unit.
+During the reporting period, Two (2) White Females and One (1) Hispanic Female were promoted through rights of the SUOAF bargaining unit.